PabloCorso/eol-decentralized-cup/README.md

     2. This selection is done by first ranking the levels, and once the cup finishes, only the top ranked levels will be taken into account.
     4. This ranking will be always visible to everyone, so players can decide in which levels to invest their time.
     5. The ranking points for each level is calculated as:
-        1. The sum of all finished times, except the times that are above 2 times the best time in the level.
+        1. The sum of all finished times, except the times that are above 2x times the best time in the level.
         2. Removing times above 2x the best time from the equation helps filtering possible "spam" or too slow times, for example an 1 hour finish time in a 10 seconds level.
     6. Levels are ranked in a descending order by their ranking points.
-This points are are not shared, only their position on the ranking.
+This points are not shared, only their position on the ranking.
     7. The levels ranking will ideally be updated every time a new level is added to the cup and every time a player finishes a level.
 4. End of the cup.
     1. All events finish along the cup deadline and only times finished online are taken into account.